Explorable Explanations

 Culture.
 How do we make readers demand explorable explanations, and reject static text?

-Since this was written, the term "explorable explanation" has gained some currency and been broadly applied.
-It now seems to mean "any article with interactive pictures".
+Since this was written, the term "explorable explanation" has gained some currency (at least partially due to a workshop I organized).
+It has now been applied so broadly that it seems to mean "any article with interactive pictures".

 Some of these articles are fun, and you can find a lot of them on the explorabl.es page.
 I particularly recommend looking through the Distill journal, and the work of Nicky Case, Amit Patel, and Jack Schaedler.
 See also the platforms Observable and Nextjournal.